numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 support Python 3.6 and newer, and a project with a major or minor version release in November 2020 should support Python 3.7 and newer.

-The current Python release cadence is 18 months so a 42 month window ensures that there will always be at least two minor versions of Python in the window.
-The window is extended 6 months beyond the anticipated two-release interval for Python to provide resilience against small fluctuations / delays in its release schedule.
+When this NEP was drafted the Python release cadence was 18 months so a 42 month window ensured that there would always be at least two minor versions of Python in the window.
+The window was extended 6 months beyond the anticipated two-release interval for Python to provide resilience against small fluctuations / delays in its release schedule.

+The Python release cadence was increased to 12 months in `PEP 0602
+<https://peps.python.org/pep-0602/>`__ so there will now be 3-4 Python releases
+in the support window at any time.
+However, PEP 0602 does not decrease the support window of Python (18 months of regular full bug-fix releases and 42 months of as-needed source-only releases).
+Thus, we do not expect an increase in which our users upgrade their Python and our 42 month support window will cover the same portion of the upstream support of any given Python release.

 Because Python minor version support is based only on historical release dates, a 42 month time window, and a planned project release